charmoniumQ/PROBE/docs/benchmark_suite/README.md

 Of these, @Tbl:prior-benchmarks shows the benchmarks used to evaluate each tool, of which there are quite a few.
 <!-- First, we eliminated several benchmarks from this set as non-starters for the reasons described in @Tbl:excluded-bmarks. -->
-We prioritized implementing frequently-used benchmarks, easy-to-implement benchmarks, and benchmarks that we believe have value in representing a computational science use-case.
+We prioritized implementing frequently-used benchmarks, easy-to-implement benchmarks, and benchmarks that have value in representing a computational science use-case.

 \begin{table}
 \caption{